harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ##### Cloud Execution triggered from local command line

-This mode allows you to scale to a large number of Virtual Users on demand, utilizing Load Impact's cloud infrastructure.
+This mode allows you to scale to a large number of Virtual Users on demand, utilizing LoadImpact's cloud infrastructure.
 Your script and it's dependencies (if applicable) are uploading to our cloud service and then executed.
 In stdout, you are given a link to the test result to watch in real-time.
 {% highlight shell %}
 k6 login cloud
 k6 cloud -u 25 -d 5m github.com/loadimpact/k6/samples/http_get.js